Particular/docs.particular.net/samples/azure-service-bus-netstandard/native-integration/sample.md

 ## Message serialization

-NServiceBus endpoint is using JSON serialization (NServiceBus.Newtonsoft.Json serializer).
-Therefore, the message sent by a native sender needs to be a valid JSON.
+The NServiceBus endpoint is using [JSON serialization](/nservicebus/serializerion/newtonsoft).
+Therefore, the message sent by a native sender must be valid JSON.

 snippet: SerializedMessage